-The daughter of a Welsh landowner, Hester Lynch Salusbury married London brewer Henry Thrale (1728-81) aged twenty-two.
-In 1765 the Thrales were introduced to Samuel Johnson.
-Thereafter, Johnson spent much time at their home in Streatham where he enjoyed the lively conversation of his well-educated hostess.
-It was widely speculated that the two would marry when Henry Thrale died in 1781 but they became estranged when she married the Italian musician Gabriel Mario Piozzi in July 1784.
-Published in 1786 the first edition of Hester Piozzi's Anecdotes of the late Samuel Johnson sold out within a day.
-The writer Hannah More (1745-1833) considered its anecdotal style to be a 'new-fashioned biography'.
+The daughter of a Welsh landowner, Hester Lynch Salusbury married London brewer Henry Thrale aged twenty-two.
+In 1765 the Thrales were introduced to Samuel Johnson who, thereafter, spent much time at their home in Streatham where he enjoyed the lively conversation of his well-educated hostess.
+It was widely speculated that the two would marry when Thrale died in 1781 but they became estranged when she married the Italian musician Gabriel Mario Piozzi in July 1784.
+Her Anecdotes of the late Samuel Johnson, written shortly after his death in December 1784, sold out within a day and remain one of the best personal accounts of Johnson.
+The writer Hannah More considered its anecdotal style to be a 'new-fashioned biography'.

-by Marino or Mariano Bovi (Bova), published by John Stockdale, after Pierre Violet
+by Marino or Mariano Bovi (Bova), published by John Stockdale, after Pierre Noel Violet

 by Henry Meyer, published by T. Cadell & W. Davies, after John Jackson